A SPIRITUAL REVOLUTION SINCE 1889

 **If you are not yet a member, but are still eager to learn about Althea's community, operations, and achievements over the past year, you are more than welcome to join us!

 This Sunday at Althea Center

 All are welcome.
 Stay for our community lunch directly afterwards!
-We'll also have an in-person Deep Dive at 12:30 pm with Rev. Elzia Sekou to explore the Sunday message further.
+We'll also have an in-person Deep Dive at 12:30 pm with Rev Dr clare hammoor to explore our Sunday message further.

 We need lunch volunteers, specifically Lunch Prep at 9am and Lunch Cleanup at 12:15.
 If this calls to you, please talk to Sarma on Sunday or email: email@example.com

 Featured Speaker: Rev Dr clare hammoor

 Rev Dr clare hammoor is a collaborative minister and theatre-maker committed to justice and joy through ritual and play.
 His ministry includes over a decade of work with people who are incarcerated. clare holds a masters and doctorate in applied theatre from New York University, is an Advanced Integrated Energy Therapist, and is an ordained interfaith minister through The New Seminary.

 Danny Goodman is an arts educator in Aurora, CO.
 He received his MFA from the American Repertory Theater Institute at Harvard University and the Moscow Art Theater, and has performed across the U.S. and abroad.
 He enjoys sharing his passion for theater and music with young people and witnessing students take creative ownership of their own stories.
 He and his wife also love to explore the outdoors with their young family.

 Althea's Sunday Gatherings are live-streamed to Facebook and recordings available on Althea's YouTube!
 If you can't be with us in person, you can still be with us online!